exploratory-io/book/ml/linear-regression.md

 ### Parameters

-* A Vector to Subset Data (Optional) - "subset" parameter of lm function
+* A Vector to Subset Data (Optional) - "subset" parameter of lm function.
-* Weight Vector (Optional) - "weights" parameter of lm function
+* Weight Vector (Optional) - "weights" parameter of lm function.
 * How to treat NA?
-(Optional) - "na.action" parameter of lm function.
+(Optional) - "na.action" parameter of lm. function.
 The default is "na.fail".
 This changes the behaviour of NA data.
 Can be one of the following.
   * "na.omit"
   * "na.fail"
   * "na.exclude"